Shreya-0501/Scamazon/Architecture.md

 - Refer to the UI_connect_backend.html document for the diagram that shows how UI is connected to the backend using http requests and how backend connects to the db using Mysql.connector

+- Refer to website_tree.html for flow of the website

 ## Frontend design